 Pritunl supports single sign-on with Azure Active Directory.
 Azure Active Directory Security and Office 365 groups will be matched to existing organizations.

 Open the Azure dashboard and go to the App registrations section of the Azure Active Driectory.

-Click New application registration and set the Name to
+Click New registration and set the Name to

-After the permissions have been saved click Grant permissions on the Required permissions tab.
+After the permissions have been saved click Grant admin consent for Pritunl on the API permissions tab.

-Pritunl in the Key description field and set Expires to Never expires.
-Once done click Save and copy the the key value for the steps below.
+Pritunl and set Expires to Never.
+Once done click Add and copy the Value in the Client secrets.
+Save this value for the steps below.

-Open the Properties of the Azure Active Directory and copy the Directory ID for the configuration below.
+Open the Overview of the Pritunl app in App registrations.
+Copy the Directory (tenant) ID, and Application (client) ID for the configuration below.